onslaught64/c64_tinn64/pyTinn/README.md

 NOTE: this is originally from https://github.com/nvalis/pyTinn

-Adapted by J.Cincotta for rendering fixed point output and using a sampled activation function
+Adapted by J.Cincotta for rendering fixed point output and using a sampled activation function to train an neural network that can be forward propagated on a 6502 efficiently.